Protecting Your Marriage

 Grieving in Marriage

 The belief that the death of a loved one, especially a child, can be overcome easier by couples because they can rely on each other is not necessarily true.
-As husband and wife, the two of you have a bond.
+As partners, the two of you have a bond.
 Losing a child, however, is an experience where each of you must endure your own pain.
 Although you have lost the same child, the loss felt is unique for each person.

 In grief, there is a profound sense of isolation and there is the tendency to focus on your own feelings, leaving you less energy to devote to others, particularly your spouse.
 You may not be able to meet all the expectations of your spouse all the time, especially when you are grieving.